The Misfits (2021 film)

 The Misfits is a 2021 American heist action film directed by Renny Harlin and written by Robert Henny and Kurt Wimmer.
-The film stars Pierce Brosnan, Rami Jaber, Hermione Corfield, Jamie Chung, Mike d Angelo, Tim Roth, Nick Cannon, and Qais Qandil.
+The film stars Pierce Brosnan, Rami Jaber, Hermione Corfield, Jamie Chung, Mike Angelo, Tim Roth, Nick Cannon, and Qais Qandil.

 It was released in South Korea on June 3, 2021, and was released in the United States on June 11, 2021, by The Avenue Entertainment.
-The film was a box office disaster and received negative reviews.
+The film received negative reviews, receiving three nominations at the 42nd Golden Raspberry Awards.